trike33/ArcGIS-SSRF/README.md

 It is important to note that this endpoints should only be considered vulnerable if they are exposed to unauthenticated users, as they contain dangerous functionality meant for authenticated users.

+I discovered this SSRF while working as an SRT in Synack.

 # METHODOLOGY USED
 First discover which ArcGIS services are exposed by the target, then review the documentation of each of them(you may be able to find more than an SSRF).